yougov/mongo-connector/mongo-connector/README.md

 The mongo-connector system is designed to hook up mongoDB to any target system.
 This allows all the documents in mongoDB to be stored in some other system, and both mongo and the target system will remain in sync while the connector is running.
-This has been tested with python 2.7.
+It has been tested with python 2.7 and python 3.

 ## Getting Started: